-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Divorce and Family Law Since 2011

-AAA Family Law Can Represent You In Family Law Appeals Anywhere In Florida
+AAA Family Law Can Represent You In Appeals Anywhere In Florida

 Appeals require much more pre-evaluation than most trial court cases.
-This is because the appellate process is infused with a high level of deference to the trial court’s findings, particularly its factual findings.
+This is because the appellate process is infused with a high level of deference to the family court’s findings, particularly its factual findings.
 This is part of the principle of res judicata, in Anglo-American jurisprudence, meaning that what has been decided is unlikely to be reconsidered.
 Many of my prospective clients struggle with this concept.
 However, after a brief explanation of the reasons why the law favors stability, they usually understand.

-How Long Will It Take?
+How Long Will The Appeal Take?

 Furthermore, the appellate court may reverse the trial court but also remand (send back) the matter to the trial court for a reconsideration of one or more issues.
 While this is still good news, it will prolong the final resolution a few more months.
 Knowing this, family law clients must decide whether they can wait that long before getting any relief.
 Appeals require patience.

-How Much Will It Cost?
+How Much Money Will The Appeal Cost?

-How to Get Help With Family Law Appeals
+How to Get Help